-By December 2018, this Pygmy multiplication has expanded to 6 African countries where 2,816 churches have been planted, to the 10th generation, and 145,755 Christ followers.
+By December 2018, this Pygmy multiplication expanded to 6 African countries where 2,816 churches have been planted, to the 10th generation, and 145,755 Christ-followers have joined the Kingdom.

 The people some did not accept as fully human have become agents of God’s Kingdom.
 They may be small in stature, but Pygmies loom large in the Kingdom story being written this century.